 - Engaged in the systematic examination of issues about student learning and instructional conditions which promote the learning, building on previous scholarship.

 - Engaged in scholarship that is public, peer reviewed and critiqued.
 Journals and conferences should be recognized and respected within discipline and/or SoTL.

 - Produced scholarly work which contributes new questions and knowledge about teaching and learning.

-- Developed a well articulated teaching philosophy that drives research questions.
+- Developed a well-articulated teaching philosophy that drives research questions.